bicwny/lamaqin/replit.md

 Some classes offer optional practice choices where users must select at least one practice from a choice group during enrollment.
 The system tracks selections using the `choice_group` field in `class_required_practices` table, with `is_optional=true` marking choices.
 User selections are stored in `user_practice_choices` table and automatically synced to create corresponding practice projects.

 ### Entry Year / Cohort Tracking
 All class enrollments now track the user's entry year (cohort) to identify which study group they belong to.
-When enrolling in any class, users must select their entry year from available options (18入行, 20入行, 24入行).
+When enrolling in any class, users must select their entry year from a dropdown menu showing years from 1984 to the current year.
 This information is stored in the `entry_year` field in the `user_enrolled_classes` table.
 The entry year identifies which cohort a user belongs to, though all practices and study materials remain the same across cohorts.
 Both profile setup and edit profile screens provide:
-- Radio button selection for entry year when enrolling in new classes
+- Dropdown selection for entry year when enrolling in new classes (dynamically generated from 1984 to current year)
 - Display of entry year for already enrolled classes
 - Validation requiring entry year selection before enrollment
 - Migration: `docs/ADD_ENTRY_YEAR_MIGRATION.sql` adds the nullable `entry_year` TEXT column